WebauthnWorks/CTAP2.1-Migration-Guide/Extensions/LargeBlobKey.md

 # Extension: LargeBlobKey

-LargeBlobKey extension allows authenticator to generate an opaque random byte array associated with the credential.
-This byte array then can be used together with the LargeBlobs to encrypt/decrypt data.
+LargeBlobKey extension allows authenticator to generate an opaque random, 32 byte array associated with the credential.
+LargeBlobsKey can be used together with the LargeBlobs to encrypt/decrypt data.

-The key MUST not be reused from othere extensions such as [Hmac-Secret](../HmacSecret.md)
+The key MUST not be reused from other extensions such as [Hmac-Secret](../HmacSecret.md)

+## Feature detection

+Authenticator advertises support for this extension by returning `largeBlobKey` in the `GetInfo.extensions(0x02)`.

+Authenticator that supports `largeBlobKey` must also support `LargeBlobs` option.

 ## Create/MakeCredential